 I admit I don’t watch as much basketball as I used to.

 But there is only one player, to my mind, who played quite like this.
 “What did I just see?”

 There is only one player, damn it, that ever roused anyone in Boston to chant “MVP” to a Laker out of respect for what they were witnessing.
-In the Garden.
+In the Garden, no less.
 I never thought I’d see that in my life.
 It never even occurred to me to think it.
 Boston knows what I’m talking about.
 That’s a proud franchise, and I give them credit for it.

 Hopefully, we’d extend them the same respect if the shoe were on the other foot.